InterstellarStudios/LunarAdmin/README.md

 ## Getting Started
 ### Using LunarAdmin
-To start using LunarAdmin, load into your game and type ```suck
+To start using LunarAdmin, load into your game and type ```!cmds``` in the chat, LunarAdmin should appear and bam, you now have LunarAdmin up and running!
+If LunarAdmin doesn't appear, check the output in the developer console by clicking ```F9``` and follow the instructions Lunar has printed, for more help, please message a moderator, developer, or founder on the [discordserver](https://discord.gg/6EhZfBWxVF) about your problem.

 ## Credits
 | Username | Position |